doxout/promise-observer/README.md

 `po.create(emit: (val:T) => Promise<void>):Observer<T>`

-Creates a new observer.
-The observer exposes its emit function through the revealing constructor pattern.
+Creates a new observable.
+The observable exposes its emit function through the revealing constructor pattern.
 Use the emit function to notify all subscribers of new events.